OscarAzeem/Courses_Info/pl_sql_udemy_info.md

     2. Pass by reference using no copy

 ### Effects of the NOCOPY HINT
+* The procedures are all about exceptions.
+When calling a procedure with a IN/OUT variable, if the program ends without finding an exception, **the calculated value** from the procedure it's returned.
+If the program reaches an exception the **original** value it´s returned, **if not NOCOPY** is declared, if so, the modified value it's returned since using **NOCOPY** will pass the value as reference.
 * If the subprogram exits with an exception that is not handled:
     * You cannot rely on the values of the actual parameters passed to a NOCOPY parameter
     * Any incomplete modifications **are not 'rolled back'**
 * The remote procedure call (RPC) protocol enables you to pass parameters only by value
     * **If you want to call a procedure in a remote database the NOCOPY will not work, only in the local database it will work**

+### When does the PL/SQL compiler ignore the NOCOPY hint?
+* The NOCOPY hint has no effect if:
+    * The actual parameter:
+        * Is an element of an index-by-table
+        * Is constrained (for example, by scale(number) or NOT NULL)
+        * And formal parameter are records, where one or both records were declared by using %ROWTYPE or %TYPE, and constraints on corresponding fields in the recors differ
+        * Requieres an implicit data type conversion
+    * The subprogram is involved in an external or remote procedure call. (calling a procedure in another database).
 *